Why Fiber Optic Cables Need Special Handling

 3. Use Multiple Mounting Points

-4. Avoid Direct Contact with Edges
+4. Avoid Direct Contact with Sharp Edges

 5. Allow Slack at Ends